 7A.3.19 The IMO will convert all Balancing Submissions used in the BMO (other than the Balancing Portfolio Supply Curve) into Bids and Offers in relation to a Market Participant’s Resource Plan for the purposes of determining settlement under chapter 9.

-7A.4 Electricity Generation Corporation – Stand Alone Facilities
+7A.4 Verve Energy – Stand Alone Facilities

-7A.4.1 The Electricity Generation Corporation may, at any time, nominate one of its Registered Facilities to be trialled as a Stand Alone Facility by providing to the IMO:

-(a) notice in the prescribed form;
+7A.4.1 Verve Energy may, at any time, nominate one of its Registered Facilities to be trialled as a Stand Alone Facility by providing to the IMO notice in the prescribed form.

-(b) a proposed Balancing Portfolio Supply Curve that excludes the nominated Stand Alone Facility.

 7A.4.2 Subject to clause 7A.4.3, the IMO must, as soon as reasonably practicable after receiving the information specified in clause 7A.4.1:

 (a) request System Management to advise whether the Facility should be rejected as a Stand Alone Facility due to potential impacts on the performance of System Management’s functions in relation to the SWIS if the Facility were to become a Stand Alone Facility;